richakashyup/Continuous-Delivery-Implementation-using-AWS/README.md

 ![image](https://github.com/user-attachments/assets/00c6154d-0b84-4a8b-9c14-2c2440b9f44f)

-Congratulations!
-You have a fully functional continuous delivery pipeline hosted on AWS.
+With this we have a fully functional continuous delivery pipeline hosted on AWS.